Social Entrepreneurship

 Shared Purpose

 “I learned about Shared Purpose in graduate school, and my first thought was ‘how come we’re only hearing about this now?’
-Now teaching entrepreneurship at Harvard University, I include this important concept as a foundation for instruction in all subject areas of business.
+Now, having taught entrepreneurship at Harvard University, I include this important concept as a foundation for instruction in all subject areas of business.
 Shared Purpose has changed the business landscape, changed the way organizations and humans interact, and changed my approach to work.”

 Hunter Foote, Executive Director of Vanderburgh Communities